AnimeThemes/animethemes-api-docs/docs/animetheme/README.md

 ---
-title: AnimeTheme
+title: Anime Theme
 ---

-# AnimeTheme
+# Anime Theme

 ---

-An AnimeTheme API resource represents an OP or ED sequence for an anime.
+An anime theme API resource represents an OP or ED sequence for an anime.

-For example, the anime Bakemonogatari has five OP AnimeThemes and one ED AnimeTheme.
+For example, the anime Bakemonogatari has five OP anime themes and one ED anime theme.

 ### Fields